-The PDP is not a conference.
-The program is a complex and highly structured training program that includes a team of instructors, and requires an extensive infrastructure.
-The registration covers the per person cost of the program, from recruiting and application processes, through instructor and management salaries, consultation with teams, information management, communication, team placement and consultation, teaching venue coordination, individual consultation, program evaluation, and many additional details.
+The PDP is not a conference, but rather a highly structured training program that includes a team of instructors and requires extensive infrastructure.
+The registration fee covers the per person cost of the program, including recruiting and application processes, instructor and management salaries, team placement and consultation, information management, communication, teaching venue coordination, program evaluation, and many additional details.